numaelis/thesa/README.rst

         The menu and tabs are dynamically loaded at the moment of starting the session. they are destroyed at the time of closing session if you need to translate into several languages you can use the lupdate, linguist and lrelease tools. and after generating the .qm files they are placed in the same folder (system).
 In order for you to use a certain language in the tabs you must have already generated one in the corelocale folder

-        If using qtcreator(qt framework) to edit or create the qml files, it is recommended to create a link to thesatools folder and copy this link into the qt framework qml libraries example: /Qt5.12.3/5.12.3/gcc_64/qml/
+        If using qtcreator(qt framework) to edit or create the qml files, it is recommended to create a link to thesatools, TrytonControls and QZXing folders and copy this links into the qt framework qml libraries, example: /Qt5.12.3/5.12.3/gcc_64/qml/

     icons:
         tesha uses font awesome for icons in interface, see cheatsheet: https://fontawesome.com/cheatsheet/free/solid